RobotiXX/VWs-Chrono/README.md

 ### (2) RigidHeightMap.json

 After getting the elevation_data_linear.bmp, we use Json files to create the rigid rock terrain in the chrono environment.
 In the Json file, you can customize own size and height range.
-For example, we real world's map size is $2.88 \times 2.88$ meters and height range is from 0 to 1.33.
+For example, the real world's map size is $2.88 \times 2.88$ meters and height range is from 0 to 1.33.

 ### (3) RockSimple.py